CogComp/arithmetic/README.md

 ### Other issues

-Please send any suggestions, comments, issues to sroy9@illinois.edu.
+Please send any suggestions, comments, issues to subhro@csail.mit.edu .